vincent-barilla/Mood-Mapper-Beta/README.md

 VII.
-Comments on Geocoding Usage
+Comments on Geocoding Usage:

     I've found that geocoders are not very well-suited for streaming live data.
 They'll briefly stop working if you exceed some per-second query limit which is not clearly stated in the documentation.
 To work around this, I spread the workload over four geocoders: Google, mapQuest, Open Cage, and bing.
-This alleviates the issue of maxing out the per-second limit for most instances, the exception being when you're tracking a massively trending topic (recently, Villanova won the NCAA championship in dramatic fashion -- the four geocoders couldn't keep up for very long, immediately after the game).
+This alleviates the issue of maxing out the per-second limit for most instances, the exception being when you're tracking a massively trending topic.
+As a recent example, Villanova won the NCAA championship in dramatic fashion.
+    When I used "Villanova" immediately after the game as my subject in live streaming mode, the four geocoders couldn't keep up for very long.

     I implement the group of geocoders with a 'turnstileCount' variable in a switch statement. 'turnstileCount' has four possible values, 0-3, each representing one of the geocoders.
 In the case for the current geocoder,